 In the summer of 2007, I worked at a company known as Princeton Softech (later absorbed by IBM), where I created data masking functions for their enterprise data privacy software.
 The data I was responsible for masking were foreign country identification numbers, similar to the Social Security Number used in the United States.

 I learned C in my freshman year of college (Spring 2007).
-My biggest project to date in pure C was the implementation of a basic kernel in the CMU course Operating Systems Design and Implementation, with my friend Thomas Tuttle.
+My biggest project to date in pure C was the implementation of a basic kernel in the CMU course Operating Systems Design and Implementation, with my friend Julia Tuttle.

 I taught myself C++ in the spring of 2009 while programming the Game Creation Society project "Backfire".
 The source for that game is available on the project page for Backfire.